What is Daemen Digital Commons?

 Social networking sites such as ResearchGate and academia.edu are commercial sites with for-profit business models that don’t guarantee long-term preservation of your work.
-Since the websites put all of the burden on the authors to determine copyright status and self-archiving rights on the author.
+These websites put the burden of determining copyright status and self-archiving rights on the author.
 Copyright law is complicated.
 If works on these sites are found to violate copyright protections, it could leave them at risk of takedown notices or litigation.

-Daemen Digital Commons, on the other hand, is maintained by librarians who not only provide accurate, more robust metadata about your scholarship, but also serve as copyright liaisons.
+Daemen Digital Commons is maintained by librarians who not only provide accurate, more robust metadata about your scholarship, but also serve as copyright liaisons.
 We’ll check publisher permissions for you and figure out what version you’re allowed to archive.
 Daemen Digital Commons is more than a platform – it is a service.

 Daemen Digital Commons supports a variety of intellectual output, including journal articles, book chapters, pre-prints, working papers, presentations, posters, creative works, media files (both audio and video), and other representations of scholarly work.
 The preferred file format is .pdf (when appropriate), but other file formats are also accepted.

-To contribute content to Digital Commons, please email firstname.lastname@example.org, who will contact you with the next steps.
+To contribute content to Digital Commons, please email firstname.lastname@example.org to begin the process.

 Yes, you can submit work to Daemen Digital Commons yourself after receiving the necessary permissions to do so.
-Please content email@example.com if you’re interested in submitting work yourself.
+Please contact email@example.com if you’re interested in submitting work yourself.